-PEFA and other benchmarks were cross-referenced during the development of the tool.
+9. Development and coordination PEFA and other benchmarks were cross-referenced during the development of the tool.
 In an INTOSAI-led meeting in 2016, a gap was acknowledged in assessing and reporting the effectiveness of PFM processes to provide findings that enable the SAI to engage with key policy makers and to improve the government's ability to ensure alignment with the Sustainable Development Goals.
 In 2017, AFROSAI-E decided to develop a tool that evaluates PFM processes with the help of GIZ.
 In 2019, questions on SDG evaluation supplemented with typical emergency scenarios were added to the framework.

-Evidence for the assessment is gathered as follows:

-- The sources of information used should be documented together with the audit findings and an analysis (5-why model) of the understanding of the deficiency that leads to the audit finding. - 2.
-Sufficient and appropriate audit evidence should be obtained by using a combination of audit procedures throughout the audit of the MDA to support the accuracy and completeness of information being used for the PFM assessment, including the performance assessment and root causes of underperformance. - Where the performance assessment is functioning (level 4) and where there are no reporting weaknesses, there shall be no root cause of underperformance. - After obtaining the relevant, accurate, and complete PFM information, the auditor should assess the information and document the findings or key observations for each key output. - 5.
+10. Assessment management Evidence for the assessment is gathered as follows: - The sources of information used should be documented together with the audit findings and an analysis (5-why model) of the understanding of the deficiency that leads to the audit finding. - Sufficient and appropriate audit evidence should be obtained by using a combination of audit procedures throughout the audit of the MDA to support the accuracy and completeness of information being used for the PFM assessment, including the performance assessment and root causes of underperformance. - Where the performance assessment is functioning (level 4) and where there are no reporting weaknesses, there shall be no root cause of underperformance. - 4.
+After obtaining the relevant, accurate, and complete PFM information, the auditor should assess the information and document the findings or key observations for each key output. - 5.
 The findings or key observations should be linked to one or more of the following five institutional capacity areas: - a.
-Legal and political frameworks - b.
-Organizational structure and human resources - c.
+Legal and political frameworks - Organizational structure and human resources - c.
 Information systems - d.
 Governance and supervision - e.
 Communication and stakeholder management. - A conclusion on the overall root cause(s) should be reached for each of the findings or key observations per key output.
 Each SAI is responsible for its own internal quality assurance processes before tabling the report.

-PFMRF is used by SAIs to identify the root causes of the problems arising from the PFM processes.
+11. Uses by the government and members of the PFM community PFMRF is used by SAIs to identify the root causes of the problems arising from the PFM processes.
 This information will enable the SAI to engage with the relevant MDA, as well as with the relevant core PFM institution, on their weaknesses and development areas, and to obtain an understanding of the systemic issues relating to the interactions between institutions.

-PFMRF is a broad-based PFM tool in terms of technical coverage.
+12. Sequencing with other tools PFMRF is a broad-based PFM tool in terms of technical coverage.
 It can be complemented with tools that provide a drill-down on specific PFM functions.

-PFMRF provides capacity building to SAIs.
+13. PFM capacity building PFMRF provides capacity building to SAIs.
 A five-day training program is provided for larger SAIs and a one- to two-day training program is undertaken for smaller SAIs by AFROSAI-E to discuss the findings and design a reform plan.

-The tool is designed to allow tracking of changes over time.
+14. Tracking of changes and frequency of assessments The tool is designed to allow tracking of changes over time.
 Recommended frequency is every year.

-Based on preliminary estimates, the cost of conducting training on the use of the tool is approximately US\$8,000 to US\$12,000 (when the five-day workshop model is considered which involves participation from 15 to 20 people).
+15. Resource requirements Based on preliminary estimates, the cost of conducting training on the use of the tool is approximately US\$8,000 to US\$12,000 (when the five-day workshop model is considered which involves participation from 15 to 20 people).
 The cost for an SAI to use the tool depends on the country.
 The time taken to conduct the assessment is approximately four to five weeks.
 Assessments are undertaken by a multidisciplinary team of 15 to 20 officials from the SAI.
+Transparency